-- (1) Buffer Switches for Oil Buffers Used With Type C Car Safeties.
+- (l) Buffer Switches for Oil Buffers Used With Type C Car Safeties.
 Oil level and compression switches shall be provided for all oil buffers used with Type C safeties. - (m) Hoistway-Door Interlocks or Hoistway-Door Electric Contacts.
 Hoistway-door interlocks or hoistway-door electric contacts shall be provided for all elevators. - (n) Car Door or Gate Electric Contacts.
 Car door or gate electric contacts shall be provided for all elevators. - (o) Normal Terminal Stopping Devices.
 Normal terminal stopping devices shall be provided for every elevator. - (p) Car Side Emergency Exit Electric Contact.
 An electric contact shall be provided on every car side emergency exit door. - (q) Electric Contacts for Hinged Car Platform Sills.
 Hinged car platform sills, where provided, shall be equipped with electric contacts. - (r) In-Car Stop Switch.
 On passenger elevators equipped with nonperforated enclosures, a stop switch, either key operated or behind a locked cover, shall be permitted to be provided in the car and located in or adjacent to the car operating panel.
 The switch shall be clearly and permanently marked "STOP" and shall indicate the stop and run positions.
 The switch shall be positively opened mechanically and its opening shall not be solely dependent on springs.
 When opened, this switch shall cause the electric power to be removed from the elevator driving-machine motor and brake. - (s) Emergency Stop Switch.
-On all freight elevators, passenger elevators with perforated enclosures, and passenger elevators with nonperforated enclosures not provided with an in-car stop switch [see (r)], an emergency stop switch shall be provided in the car, and located in or adjacent to each car operating panel.
-When open

-("STOP" position), this switch shall cause the electric power to be removed from the elevator driving-machine motor and brake and shall conform to the following:
+On all freight elevators, passenger elevators with perforated enclosures, and passenger elevators with nonperforated enclosures not provided with an in-car stop switch [see (r)], an emergency stop switch shall be provided in the car and located in or adjacent to each car operating panel.
+When open ("STOP" position), this switch shall cause the electric power to be removed from the elevator driving-machine motor and brake and shall conform to the following:

 - (1) be of the manually operated and closed type - (2) have red operating handles or buttons - (3) be conspicuously and permanently marked "STOP" and shall indicate the stop and run positions - (4) have contacts that are positively opened mechanically (opening shall not be solely dependent on springs) - (t) Stop Switch in Pit.
 A stop switch conforming to the requirements of (e) shall be provided in the pit of every elevator.
 The switch shall be located adjacent to the normal pit access. - (u) Buffer Switches for Gas Spring Return Oil Buffers.
-A buffer switch shall be provided for gas spring return oil buffers that will cause electric power to be removed from the elevator driving-machine motor and brake if the plunger is not within 0.5 in.
-(13 mm) of the fully extended position.
+A buffer switch shall be provided for gas spring return oil buffers that will cause electric power to be removed from the elevator driving-machine motor and brake if the plunger is not within 0.5 in (13 mm) of the fully extended position. - (v) Retractable Ladder Electrical Device.
+An electrical contact shall be provided where required by 2.3.1(d)(7).
+The electrical contact shall be positively opened by a device attached to and operated by the ladder.